notepad-plus-plus/npp-usermanual/content/preferences/_index.en.md

 ## Preferences

+### General

+* **Localization**:
+    * [pulldown]: Set the lanugage for the Notepad++ user interface
+* **Toolbar**:
+    * `☐ Hide`: If enabled, the icon-based toolbar will be hidden
+    * `Small icons` / `Big icons` / `Standard icons`: will change the icon size
+* **Document List Panel**:
+    * `☐ Show`: If enabled, will show the Doc Switcher panel, which can be used to quickly switch between documents
+    * `☐ Disable extension column`: If enabled, the Doc Switcher panel will _not_ have the second column showing extensions (instead, the extension will be part of the Name column)
+* `☐ Show status bar`: If enabled, there will be a Status Bar along the bottom of the Notepad++ window, showing file type, cursor location, line-ending style, encoding, and INS/DEL mode.

 ## Style Configurator

 The Style Configurator dialog has three regions: Select theme, language and style selection lists, and the style defition.

 The "Select theme:" pulldown allows you to select which theme you want.
 [Themes](../themes/_index.en.md) are pre-defined sets of formatting rules, which often try to use a consistent color scheme between languages.